-In this study, it was found that the value of the tangential friction and moment of inertia for rigid body that can reproduce the correlation between mass and angle differ depending in the reaction system.
-In the reaction system with a small mass asymmetry of the incident system such as ${}^{48}\text{Ti}+{}^{186}\text{W}$ , the calculation result could reproduce the correlation originated quasi-fission like the experimental values by the small value of the tangential friction and the moment of inertia for the rigid body.
-On the other hand, the calculation result could reproduce the characteristic originate from quasi-fission when the value of the tangential friction and the moment of inertia for the rigid body large in the reaction system that the initial mass asymmetry is large such as ${}^{34}\text{S}+{}^{232}\text{Th}$ .
-From these results, it is considered that the value of the tangential friction and the moment of moment of inertia for reproducing the experimental value depend on the initial mass asymmetry.
+In this study, it was found that the tangential friction and the moment of inertia for rigid body that can reproduce the correlation between mass and angle depends on the reaction system.
+In the reaction system with a small mass asymmetry of the incident system such as Ti+W, the calculation result could reproduce the correlation originated quasi-fission like the experimental values by the small value of the tangential friction and the moment of inertia for the rigid body.
+On the other hand, the calculation result could reproduce the characteristic originate from quasi-fission when the value of the tangential friction and the moment of inertia for the rigid body large in the reaction system that the initial mass asymmetry is large such as S+Th.
+From these results, it is considered that the value of the tangential friction and the moment of inertia for reproducing the experimental value depend on the initial mass asymmetry.